SB Nation: Holtzclaw controversy

 In February 2016, the site published a lengthy profile of Daniel Holtzclaw, a former police officer convicted of multiple accounts of rape and other charges, focusing on his college football career.
-The piece, which was seen as sympathetic to Holtzclaw, was heavily criticized and was taken down within hours of publication.
-SB Nations editorial director Spencer Hall apologized for "a complete breakdown" of SB Nations editorial process, and described the story and its publication as a "complete failure" of site standards.
+The piece was seen as overly sympathetic to Holtzclaw while largely ignoring his crimes and his victims.
+It was taken down within hours of publication amid severe criticism.
+SB Nation editorial director Spencer Hall apologized for "a complete breakdown" of SB Nations editorial process, and described the story and its publication as a "complete failure" of site standards.
 SB Nation subsequently cut ties with the story's author, freelance journalist Jeff Arnold, and put its longform program on hiatus pending a peer review of the editorial process that led to the Holtzclaw piece being published.
 The head of the longform program, veteran sportswriter Glenn Stout, was suspended and later fired.

 In May 2016, Vox Media published the results of the peer review.
 It found that the longform program was isolated from the rest of SB Nation in a way that made it impossible for stories to be properly vetted.
 It also harshly criticized SB Nation for not giving individual editors the authority to review stories about sensitive topics.
 At the time, sensitive stories were reviewed by the newsroom's two most senior women, senior editor Elena Bergeron and senior content producer Sarah Kogod.
 The reviewers found that this practice made it appear that an individual editor did not have the responsibility to "care to the fullest extent about matters of ethics, integrity, and accuracy."
 It also raised concerns about the lack of diversity in the newsroom.
 Based on the review, SB Nation permanently shelved the longform program, replacing it with a features program.
 SB Nation also announced it would take steps to diversify its newsroom.
 In a statement, SB Nation said that the Holtzclaw situation revealed that "an organization cannot afford to wait to be diverse, particularly if that organization is one that wants to tell stories."